- Therapy topics

 We have all at times used our intimate relationships as a place to vent our frustrations.
 A healing relationship, however, calls for impeccable re spins ubiquity and infinite fairness and respect.
 For only then can enough trust develop so that trembling hearts can open deeply to each other and risk being known.

-Contact us for expert relationship counselling at Melbourne Counselling and Hypnotherapy TODAY on 0407 772 125
+Contact us for expert relationship and marriage counselling in Melbourne with Julie Lorenz on 0407 772 125

 A couple’s intimacy can be measured by each individual’s ability to be emotionally and physically open, allowing themselves to be vulnerable and allowing the other to understand them on a deeper level.